One Year Without Cable and We’re $1,200 Richer

 The average cable bill is now close to $105 per month.
 That’s money that can go towards retirement; paying down debt; or saving for your children’s college fund.
 All of those are solid options to consider with your monthly savings.

 However, it’s very easy to give up that savings in small drips to still get the same content.
-Here are a few of the popular replacement options:
+If you want to know how to cut the cord and still get television content, here are a few of the popular replacement options:

 - Sling TV – Starts at $20 per month, but is very easy to get upwards of $45.
 Here’s my review of Sling TV, and why you may want to look elsewhere.
 DirecTV Now is a newer option and a similar, but starts at $35 per month.